MickSabogal/web_development_projects/README.md

 <h1>Web Development Projects</h1>

 Hello!!!
 I hope you're doing well.
-Here you will find my Web development projects from my different bootcamps, so here the links for every project if you wanna take a look:
+Here you will find my Web development projects from my different boot camps, so here are the links for every project if you wanna take a look:

 11.3 TinDog Project: https://micksabogal.github.io/web_development_projects/11.3%20TinDog%20Project/